Delray Beach Alimony Attorneys

 Divorce is a difficult and often emotionally-charged process.
 While most desire to see their divorce resolved as quickly as possible, it is critical that you have what you need to make well-informed decisions, as they will have a far-reaching effect on your family’s future.
 If you are contemplating or beginning a divorce and believe that you may be entitled to or responsible for alimony payments, our alimony attorneys in Delray Beach can help.

-Different Types of Alimony in Florida
+What are the Different Types of Alimony in Florida?

 Depending on the circumstances of the case, the state of Florida may award up to five different varieties of alimony: